-I was more than happy to imagine the menu of a sushi restaurant because of my interest in the museum.
+I was happy to imagine the menu of a sushi restaurant rather than a natural history.

 The final theme is "Thinking about coexistence with nature-the present and future of humankind."

 In the natural world, substances have been circulated between the atmosphere, water, the surface of the earth, and living things, and the balance has been maintained.
-In recent years, human activities, which are just one of the lives on earth, have had a great influence on this balance.
+In recent years, the activities of human beings, which are just one of the lives on the earth, have greatly influenced this balance.

 The last is "Jumbo Book Exhibition Room".

-27 books with a 3.2-meter-high three-dimensional encyclopedia full of real specimens.
-Since the exhibition can be changed one by one, it is possible to develop with a high degree of freedom according to the season and current affairs.
+There are 27 books of 3D encyclopedias with a height of 3.2 meters that are full of real specimens.
+Since the exhibits can be changed one by one, it is possible to develop with a high degree of freedom according to the season and current affairs.
 Since the world of science is always full of new discoveries, there is also such a mobile exhibition corner.